drovani/rovaninet-gridsome/posts/2019/2019-10-22-Shopify-Multipass.md

 ![Invalid Multipass Request error](/images/shopify-invalid-multipass-request.png)

 The only help that Shopify provides to identify the problem is "Invalid Multipass request" and a `Request ID` at the bottom.
 However, this is no way to get any details about what the problem is - not even an API call (that I could find) that lets me take the `Request ID` and look at logs on the request.
-Instead, I had to just keep trying (over and over and over) until I happened to stumble on the right answer &mdash; and then it just worked.
+Instead, I had to just keep trying (over and over and over) until I happened to stumble on the right answer — and then it just worked.

 ## Never Hand-code JSON